 Global Patent Protection

-How can Indian inventor get patent protection in other countries?
+How can Indian inventors get patent protection in other countries?

 An inventor from India can apply for a patent grant in foreign countries in the following two cases –